cyenyxe/eva-cttv-pipeline/docs/build.md

 mvn package
 ```

-Two jar files will be generated in the 'target' directory, one of them including all the dependencies.
+Two JAR files will be generated in the 'target' directory, one of them including all the dependencies.

 ## Deploying local OLS installation